 You will need to arrange to have a hazard insurance policy in place at the time of closing.
-If you are financing your home, you will be asked to provide us with a binder and proof of payment for the first year’s premium (unless you are paying this on the HUD at the time of Closing).
-Please refer to your lender’s loan commitment letter for the mortgagee clause as that must be included on the binder.
-Your Lender will also provide you with the amount of coverage that is required (which is typically the amount of your mortgage(s) on the property or it must contain a provision for 100% of the replacement cost of all insurable buildings and other improvements).
+If you are financing your home, you will be asked to provide us with a binder and proof of payment for the first year’s premium (unless you are paying this on the HUD/CD at the time of closing).
+Please refer to your lender’s loan commitment letter for the mortgagee clause, as that must be included on the binder.
+Your lender will also provide you with the amount of coverage that is required (which is typically the amount of your mortgage(s) on the property or it must contain a provision for 100% of the replacement cost of all insurable buildings and other improvements).

 Flood insurance is a mandatory requirement of the lender if the premises is located within a designated Federal flood hazard area.
-If applicable, you will be required to provide a flood insurance policy together with proof that the first year’s premium has been paid prior to closing (unless being paid on the HUD at the time of Closing).
+If applicable, you will be required to provide a flood insurance policy together with proof that the first year’s premium has been paid prior to closing (unless being paid on the HUD/CD at the time of closing).

 Lenders require a title insurance policy in the amount of the loan because they know that even the best title search and examination cannot protect them from matters not appearing in the public record.
 Although you are not required to*, we do recommend that you also purchase an Owner’s Title Insurance Policy to insure your own interests.
 Should you have questions about, or if you would like more information regarding, title insurance give us a call and we will be happy to help.

 The State of New Hampshire’s transfer tax (or tax stamps) on residential real estate transactions is $15.00 per thousand dollars of the selling price of the property.
 This fee is paid at closing and is customarily divided evenly between the buyer and seller.